White Sox vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago White Sox and Luis Robert square off against Carlos Santana and the Milwaukee Brewers on Saturday, in the second game of a three-game series at Guaranteed Rate Field.
+The Chicago White Sox and Luis Robert take the field at Guaranteed Rate Field against Brice Turang and the Milwaukee Brewers on Sunday.

-The Brewers are favored in this one, at -160, while the underdog White Sox have +135 odds to play spoiler.
-The total is 8.5 runs for this game (with -105 odds to go over and -115 odds to go under).
+The Brewers are listed as -125 moneyline favorites for this matchup against the White Sox (+105).
+The total for the matchup is set at 8 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.